20 Tips to Improve Your Typography Skills

 10. Balance Type Elements Optically, Not Mathematically

-Instead of aligning text mathematically, you should always align it optically.
+Instead of aligning text mathematically, you should always align it optically—meaning by eye.

-Precise measurement doesn’t automatically feel balanced.
+Precise measurement doesn’t always feel balanced.
 Check out these examples to see what I mean.

 An image with two halves side by side, both showing the word 'focus' in white on a black background.
 The left half of the image has the word optically aligned, while the right half of the image has the word mathematically aligned.
 The alignment differences are not visually apparent.